 Entitled, “Women and the Labor Movement: The Quest for Gender Equity and Lessons for the Future,” the conference will review the history of women in the workplace and in their unions, the present status of women unionists and prospects for the future.

 Women workers from various occupations (industrial, construction, service and public) will give testimonies on their experiences.
 They will be describing the challenges they faced both in the workplace and often within their own unions.
 Panelists include Sue Silverstein, an instructor at MATC and construction tradeswoman; Jennifer Froh, a member of Ironworkers Local 8 and president of “Sisters of Iron;” Breahn Quigley-Knackert, Steelworkers Union representative; Barbara Follman, AFSCME retired, and others to be named later.

 The conference will wind up with a session entitled “The Road to Gender Equity in the Workplace,” in which various union leaders and activists will discuss the steps needed to better involve women workers.
-Scheduled to participate are Stephanie Bloomingdale, secretary-treasurer of the Wisconsin State AFL-CIO; Pam Fendt, president of Milwaukee Area Labor Council, and Kim Kohlhaas, president, AFT-Wisconsin; Angela Lang, executive director of Black Leaders Organizing for Communities (BLOC); Anna Dvorak, Citizen Action Wisconsin, and Jacklyn Kelly, president of AFSCME Local 526 and member of MALC Young Workers Committee.
+Scheduled to participate are Stephanie Bloomingdale, secretary-treasurer of the Wisconsin State AFL-CIO; Pam Fendt, president of Milwaukee Area Labor Council, Kim Kohlhaas, president, AFT-Wisconsin; Angela Lang, executive director of Black Leaders Organizing for Communities (BLOC); Anna Dvorak, Citizen Action Wisconsin, and Jacklyn Kelly, president of AFSCME Local 526 and member of MALC Young Workers Committee.

 The all-day conference will include an awards ceremony, including the presentation of the 2018 Solidarity Award to a long-time unionist for lifetime achievement.
 Also, student winners of high school essay contest will receive their honors.
 Lunch and refreshments will be served.